 Most importantly, you must learn about what and how to eat.
 I recommend reading about plant-based eating.
 Additionally, the documentary, Forks Over Knives, provides an insightful look into why many healthcare practitioners recommend this diet.
 If you need help with recipes, there are numerous websites that offer creative and tasty meals.

 As for finding foods, supermarkets devoted to healthy eating, such as Whole Foods, offer a variety of food options.
 If you prefer food delivered right to your door, Thrive Market and Whole Foods offer a lot of plant-based diet items.
 Some food subscription services provide pre-made or semi-prepared meals so that you don’t have to think about buying food or finding recipes.

 What Should I Be Eating?

 Whole foods refer to natural foods that are minimally processed.
 They are foods that are in the purest form.
-Plant-based means food that were grown from plants and do not contain any animal parts.
+Plant-based means food that was grown from plants and does not contain any animal parts.
 These are the main components of a Whole Foods, Plant-Based diet:

 - Fruits (e.g. bananas, strawberries, mangos, watermelon, lemons, blueberries)

 - Vegetables (e.g. lettuces, sweet potatoes, tomatoes, onions, peppers, beets, avocados)

 - Grains (e.g. quinoa, brown rice, farro, bulgar wheat, oats, whole wheat)

 - Legumes (e.g. kidney beans, garbanzo beans, lentils, soybeans)